 In addition, a steam trap audit needs to be completed at UConn.
 Typically trap maintenance focuses on replacing traps upon failure.
 Failures are detected in one of two ways: by visual observation of steam venting to the atmosphere or by receiving a call of a building shut down.
 Principle steam traps are designed to remove condensate from the steam distribution piping and heat exchange equipment.
 They also remove non-condensable gases, which impede heat transfer and result in corrosion.
-System debris, improper sizing, and improper application are common causes of steam trap failure.
-A May 2002 DOE "Steam System Survey Guide" report explains that steam traps can fail in different modes (open or closed).
+System debris, improper sizing, and improper application are common causes of steam traps can fail in different modes (open or closed).
 Both failure modes result in significant economic impact.